sharkymark/weather/README.md

 This command will automatically discover and run all tests located in the `tests/` directory.

+> Note: If you are using a virtual environment, make sure it is activated before running the tests.

+## Troubleshooting

+- If you use the US Census Geocoder API and encounter issues, it may be due to overuse of the API and your IP address being blocked.
+In this case, you can use a VPN to change your IP address and try again.

 ## Resources

 - [NOAA Weather API Documentation](https://www.weather.gov/documentation/services-web-api)